Australia and sanctions

 - the time it takes ASO to obtain the necessary information to complete its assessment.

-If ASO determines your goods require a sanctions permit for export or import, you will need to apply for a sanctions permit in ASO’s portal OSAS to enable ASO to assess whether a permit can be granted.
+If the ASO determines your goods require a sanctions permit for export or import, you will need to apply for a sanctions permit in the Australian sanctions portal Pax to enable the ASO to assess whether a permit can be granted.
 Go to Sanctions Permits for further information on how to apply for a sanctions permit.
 You should be aware that a sanctions permit issued in these circumstances will apply to any action you take following the release of the goods from ABF, not to any action taken prior to their release.

 Why have my goods been stopped from export?